Maryland Criminal Defense · Baltimore City · Baltimore County · Statewide

 If police violated your Fourth Amendment rights during the investigation — an unlawful search, improper arrest, or failure to provide Miranda warnings — the evidence obtained may be suppressed.
 A weakened evidentiary case significantly changes the prosecution's leverage.

-Have a question not answered here?
-Email Allan Rombro directly for a free, confidential consultation — available 24 hours.
+Email us for a free, confidential consultation — available 24/7.

 Second-degree assault under § 3-203 covers intentional harmful or offensive physical contact with another person, or placing someone in reasonable fear of immediate physical harm — even without any contact.
 It is typically a misdemeanor carrying up to 10 years, but becomes a felony when the victim is a law enforcement officer or other protected person.